· 7 min read

-In the U.S., a NRTL is an independent third-party organization accredited by the Occupational Safety and Health Administration (OSHA) to evaluate, test and certify certain products to ensure that they meet OSHA’s electrical standards.
+In the U.S., NRTLs are independent third-party organizations accredited by the Occupational Safety and Health Administration (OSHA) to evaluate, test and certify certain products to ensure that they meet nationally recognized electrical standards.
 This helps protect product users from dangers such as electric shock, electrocution, fires and explosions.
-A NRTL provides:
+NRTLs provide:

-In Canada, the Canadian Electrical Code requires that manufacturers of electrical products get certification through an accredited certification body — equivalent to a NRTL.
+In Canada, the Canadian Electrical Code requires that manufacturers of electrical products get certification through one of the accredited certification bodies — equivalent to NRTLs.
 The certification verifies that products comply with the requirements of the applicable product standard(s).

 The Accreditation Services branch of the Standards Council of Canada (SCC) accredits CBs, such as testing laboratories and product certification bodies, to determine whether a product, service or system meets the requirements of a particular standard.
 This includes standards referenced in the Canadian Electrical Code (CEC).
 The CEC is a set of building, installation and maintenance requirements published by the Canadian Standards Association and updated every three years.

-NSF International is accredited as both a NRTL in the U.S. and as a CB in Canada.
+NSF has NRTL accreditation in the U.S. and CB accreditation in Canada.

 When the NRTL or CB has tested and certified that a product meets the relevant safety standard, the certifying organization issues a certificate detailing the scope of the test standard.
-In addition, every product that has been certified by a NRTL or CB must bear that organization’s mark.
+In addition, every product that has received NRTL or CB certification must bear that organization’s mark.
 This is the buyer’s or consumer’s assurance that the product is certified by an independent third party and meets the specific requirements of one or more appropriate product safety test standards.